byrne8783/reactCore1/reactCore1/readMe.txt

 I've decided to separate out my 'source' from what is shipped to the browser.
 So 'client/' is the thingy I edit I've transferred my style definitions to sass and I got the junky HMR for style changes.
 We're sucking diesel.

-****not sure if I'm loading popper.js and tooltip.js - better go over that and make sure

 Onward and Upward
 get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification

-meanwhile what is 'dotnet dev-certs'

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2